Here’s an interesting question from a reader named Jeff:

 How to Manage Your 401k or IRA

-Managing multiple 401(k) and IRA accounts is challenging, to say the lest.
+Managing multiple 401(k) and IRA accounts is challenging, to say the least.
 The best tool we’ve found for the job is called Personal Capital.
 It’s a totally free tool that enables you to connect all of your investment accounts in one place.
 From there you can manage your contributions, track performance, and even keep tabs on your 401(k) fees.

 Personal Capital also offers a free Retirement Planner.
 This tool will show you if you are on track to retire on your terms.